Skip to main content

 st-louis-river-1

-The St. Louis River Estuary, which runs along the boundary between Wisconsin and Minnesota in the Duluth-Superior metro area, is a vital resource ecologically, culturally, and economically.
+The St. Louis River estuary, which runs along the boundary between Wisconsin and Minnesota in the Duluth-Superior metro area, is a vital resource ecologically, culturally, and economically.
 The St. Louis River is the largest U.S. tributary to Lake Superior and the second largest tributary in the Lake Superior watershed.
-In 1987, the Great Lakes Water Quality Agreement designated the 12,000-acre freshwater estuary a Great Lakes Area of Concern because legacy contaminants and disturbances led to nine key impairments, including loss of fish and wildlife habitat.
-As current estuary restoration plans rely on habitat maps prepared in 2002 for the Lower St. Louis River Habitat Plan, users identified a need for tools to help identify and prioritize areas for future restoration and conservation.
+In 1987, the Great Lakes Water Quality Agreement designated the 12,000-acre freshwater estuary a Great Lakes Area of Concern because legacy contaminants and disturbances had led to nine key impairments, including loss of fish and wildlife habitat.

-The Lake Superior Reserve is currently developing a new repeatable habitat mapping process but the Reserve only has capacity to map habitats within the Reserve’s boundaries, which only captures part of the estuary.
-This project will transfer this mapping process outside the boundaries of the Reserve to a larger radius encompassing 57,000 acres of wetlands and adjacent uplands spanning the lower twenty-one miles of the St. Louis River below the Fond du Lac dam.
-The team plans to apply accessible image classification methods–including use of common machine learning classifiers and freely available, non-proprietary data–to create a reproducible approach that can easily be adopted in other locations and redeployed at regular intervals to illuminate change over time.
-In addition to the habitat map and reproducible workflow, the team will also produce a change analysis comparing the current habitat map to the 2002 map.
+This project addressed a need identified by the St. Louis River Habitat Workgroup to better understand current conditions to support the identification and prioritization of areas for future restoration and conservation.
+The project approach included the transfer of a repeatable habitat mapping process developed by the Lake Superior Reserve and partners to a larger area encompassing 57,000 acres of wetlands and adjacent uplands spanning the lower twenty-one miles of the St. Louis River below the Fond du Lac dam.
+The team applied accessible image classification methods–including use of common machine learning classifiers and freely available, non-proprietary data–to create a reproducible approach that could be adopted in other locations and redeployed at regular intervals to illuminate change over time.
+In addition to the habitat map and reproducible workflow, the team also produced a change analysis report comparing the 2024 habitat map to the previous St. Louis River Estuary map from 2002.